yggbg/phys633_week8/outline.md

 ## Format

-We will discuss a different topic every week.
-The first class each week will be a short summary of the topic based on the reading, followed by discussion.
-The second class each week will be a numerical exercise that illustrates the topic.

-We will divide into pairs and, starting from Week 4, each pair of students will take charge of one or two weeks of the class (depending on the total number of students, TBD at the first meeting).
-You will be responsible, with the help of the course instructor, for assigning reading for the week, giving the summary and running the discussion, and for coming up with a numerical exercise.
+The course will be divided into two parts.
+In the first part (approximately 7 weeks), we will discuss a different topic each week.
+Class time will be devoted to discussion of the reading assignment and numerical exercises that illustrate the topic.
+We will divide into pairs and, starting from Week 4, each pair of students will take charge of one topic.
+You will be responsible, with the help of the course instructor, for assigning reading for the week, coming up with discussion questions and a numerical exercise.

+The second part of the course (approximately 4 weeks) will be devoted to individual projects.
+Class time will be used for updates and feedback on the project, with a final presentation in the last week of classes.

+## Assessment

+Your grade will be based on (1) weekly submissions (20%), (2) the materials prepared for your topic week (40%), and (3) the project (40%).

 ## Course coordinator